vnkazna/container_monitor/docs/security-releases.md

 ### Release the change

-- [ ] TODO insert a reference to the release process

-Follow the release process to tag a new patch version on the `security-2-2` branch and release it.
+Follow the [regular release process](release-process.md) to tag a new patch version on the `security-2-2` branch and release it.
 Patch release for tag `v2.2.0` would have version and tag `v2.2.1`.

 Validate that the security issue is fixed in production.